TheBeardyPenguin/ForAllKerbalkind/README.md

 ### But no more!

-As featured in the [Multiplayer YouTube series of the same name](https://www.youtube.com/playlist?list=PL7TVzn8CoIqnZE7fxcAix46pxWzx0nWf3), the **For All Kerbalkind** modpack aims to make installing a stable, balanced & content-rich Classic RO/RP-1 experience a *small step*, rather than a *giant leap*.
+As featured in the [Multiplayer YouTube series of the same name](https://www.youtube.com/playlist?list=PL7TVzn8CoIqnZE7fxcAix46pxWzx0nWf3), the **For All Kerbalkind** modpack aims to make installing a stable, balanced, and content-rich classic RO/RP-1 experience a *small step*, rather than a *giant leap*.

 <br>